philosowaffle/docgraf/README.md

 * Configure which Docker Events to monitor
 * Expose Prometheus metrics for Docker Events
+* Events are tagged with for robust filtering and querying
+	* Docker Event Type
+	* Docker Event
+	* Container
+	* Image
+	* Tag

 Head on over to the [Install](https://philosowaffle.github.io/docgraf/) page to get started!